Schemas

 Migrating historical schemas

 Jazz does not require you to create a migration for every schema change.
 You can just use the app and create new data.
-Existing data will still be available, but you will not be able to read it until you create a migration.
+Existing data will still be stored in the database, but you will not be able to read it until you create a migration.

 This is particularly useful when you are iterating on a feature that is not yet ready to be released.